Zoran Mandlbaum: Biography

 Zoran Mandlbaum was born in Mostar on September 9, 1946.
 His great-grandfather immigrated to Bosnia from Austria-Hungary, settling in Foča before the family later moved to Mostar in 1905.
 Mandlbaum's younger brother Zigmund was born in 1948.
 He studied at the University of Mostar's school of mechanical engineering, and later found a job as the technical director for the SOKO aircraft factory in town.

 The war in Bosnia and Herzegovina began in earnest by April 1992, as rival factions representing Bosnian Muslims (Bosniaks), Croats and Serbs began clashing for control of different areas of the country.
 Because Bosnia's Jewish community is a small minority within the country, it was not considered a target of the paramilitary groups, and therefore were spared some of the violence perpetrated on other ethnic groups.
 Mandlbaum met with Croatian Defence Council (HVO) commander Vinko Martinović, reminding him of an agreement between Mate Boban, Franjo Tuđman, and the State of Israel which assured safe passage to Israel for Jews living in Herzegovina.
 Commander Martinović assured Mandlbaum that the Jewish community would not be targeted in this war.
 Mandlbaum, aware of the role the Righteous Among the Nations played in protecting Jews during the Holocaust, used this opportunity to help his neighbors in Mostar.

-Zoran told a 2012 documentary by the Institute for War and Peace Reporting that he tried to help everyone who asked.
+Mandlbaum, in a 2012 documentary by the Institute for War and Peace Reporting, said that he tried to help everyone who asked.
 When the Bosnian government only had the power to operate generators for two hours a day at the East Mostar Hospital, Mandlbaum met with Vladimir Šoljić, a friend and former colleague at the factory, who was also the Minister of Defense for the Croatian Republic of Herzeg-Bosnia.
 In exchange for a two-hour ceasefire by Safet Oručević's Bosniak forces, Šoljić promised to have his forces cease-fire, and provided a tanker of diesel fuel for the hospital's generator.